Managing App Processes

 scenic-icehouse-web-3291896318-vokg7 v2 up web 1/1 0 2023-12-08T02:25:00UTC

-scenic-icehouse-background-3291896318-yf8kh v2 starting web 1/1 0 2023-12-08T02:25:00UTC
+scenic-icehouse-background-3291896318-yf8kh v2 starting background 1/1 0 2023-12-08T02:25:00UTC

-.
-In a multi-node Kubernetes cluster, this may also have the effect of scheduling
+Notice that the process name has changed from scenic-icehouse-background-3291896318-yf8kh to scenic-icehouse-background-3291896318-yd87g.
+In a multi-node Kubernetes cluster, this may also have the effect of scheduling the pod to a new node.

-List an Application Process Types
+List Application Process Types

 $ drycc pts